Rebecca D. Lozada

-Rebecca D. Lozada is program coordinator in the Office of Diversity & Inclusion (ODI) at Children’s Hospital of Philadelphia.
-In this role, she is responsible for managing the logistics and operational support of ODI’s diversity programs, including education offerings, trainings, cultural awareness events, and initiatives sponsored by employee resource groups and other partners.
-She has been with the Office of Diversity & Inclusion since June 2017, but has been at CHOP since April 2007.
+Rebecca D. Lozada is program coordinator in the Office of Diversity, Equity, and Inclusion (ODEI) at Children’s Hospital of Philadelphia.
+In this role, she is responsible for managing the logistics and operational support of ODEI’s diversity programs, including education offerings, trainings, cultural awareness events, and initiatives sponsored by employee resource groups and other partners.
+She has been with the ODEI since June 2017, but has been at CHOP since April 2007.

 Rebecca earned her bachelor’s degree in Hospitality Management from East Stroudsburg University and, as a native Philadelphian, attended Central High School.